rsyslog/rsyslog/source/installation/install_from_source.rst

 Step 4 - Install
 ~~~~~~~~~~~~~~~~

 Again, that is quite easy.
-All it takes is a "make install".
+All it takes is a "sudo make install".
 That will
 copy the rsyslogd and the man pages to the relevant directories.

 Step 5 - Configure rsyslogd